 Ph.D.
 University of Chicago, 1990

 Elisabeth S. Clemens (A.M.
-1985, Ph.D 1990) is Professor and Chair of Sociology at the University of Chicago as well as a former Master of the Social Sciences Collegiate Division.
+1985, Ph.D 1990) is a Professor of Sociology at the University of Chicago as well as a former Master of the Social Sciences Collegiate Division.
 Her research explores the role of social movements and organizational innovation in political change.
 Clemens' first book, The People's Lobby: Organizational Innovation and the Rise of Interest Group Politics in the United States, 1890-1925 (Chicago, 1997) received best book awards in both organizational sociology (1998) and political sociology (1999).
 She is also co-editor of Private Action and the Public Good (Yale, 1998), Remaking Modernity: Politics, History and Sociology (Duke, 2005), Politics and Partnerships: Voluntary Associations in America's Past and Present (Chicago, 2010; winner of the 2012 Virginia Hodgkinson Research Prize from ARNOVA), and the journal Studies in American Political Development.
 She is now completing Civic Nation which traces the tense but powerful entanglements of benevolence and liberalism in the development of the American nation-state.

 Professor Clemens has served terms as chair of both the political sociology and comparative historical sociology sections of the American Sociological Association, as a member of the Social Science Research Council Program on Philanthropy and the Third Sector, and as President of the Social Science History Association for 2012-13.

 "Lineages of the Rube Goldberg State: Building and Blurring Public Programs, 1900-1940."
 In Rethinking Political Institutions: The Art of the State, eds.
 Ian Shapiro, Stephen Skowronek, and Daniel Galvin.
 New York: New York University Press, 2006. pp. 380-443.